Simplest Guide: How To Calculate Margin Of Error In Excel

 We will look at two ways to figure out the margin of error in Excel, using two sets of numbers as an example.
 Then, we will figure out the margin of error for the average number of the entire population with a level of certainty.

-Read Also: How to Highlight Duplicates in Google Sheets
+Read Also: How to calculate confidence interval in Excel.

 Calculate the Margin of Error with Standard Deviation